ScottGarryFoster/HOBBY-ArcadeClassics/README.md

 3. Space Invaders

 ## Progress
-1. Snake Game 40%
+1. Snake Game 50%
 2. Pac-man 0%
-3. Space Invaders 0%
+3. Space Invades 0%

 ## Milestones / History
 This is a record of notable times in the project a snapshot was taken.